ahmedzbyr/taealam/terraform_examples/datastream_mysql_to_bq_thru_proxy/README.md

 }
 ```

-## Step 8: Create Connection Profile to the Destination BigQuery.
+## Step 8: Create Connection Profile to the Destination BigQuery

 Setting up a connection profile for BigQuery is straightforward and requires no complex configuration.
 This step simplifies the process of connecting to a BigQuery dataset in the subsequent phase.